Curling Leaves on Satin Pothos

 Symptoms

-- leaves curling inward
+- leaves curling inward along the midrib

-- leaf edges rolling
+- leaf edges rolling toward the underside

-- cupped leaves
+- cupped leaves that still feel firm

-- curling with dry edges
+- curling paired with dry, brittle edges

 Causes